Now accepting nominations for the 6th Annual Theobald Award!

-In honor of the Theobald family's long-standing history in Breckenridge and their commitment to historic preservation and heritage tourism, the Breckenridge Heritage Alliance is pleased to announce the 5th Annual Theobald Award!
+In honor of the Theobald family's long-standing history in Breckenridge and their commitment to historic preservation and heritage tourism, the Breckenridge Heritage Alliance is pleased to announce the 6th Annual Theobald Award, to be presented in August 2017.

 The Theobald Award will recognize outstanding contributions to the history of the Breckenridge area.
 The award will be presented annually and will identify a person, business or project that does one or more of the following: